foobar167/junkyard/README.md

 ### <a name="opencv_filtering" />[OpenCV Filtering GUI](opencv_filtering)
 OpenCV Filtering GUI is a set of various realtime filters to process images from the webcam.
+This GUI is based on the previous [OpenCV features](#opencv_features) demo with enhanced Tkinter controls for user-friendly OpenCV real-time filters demonstration.

 ![OpenCV Filtering GUI](opencv_filtering/data/2019.09.29-opencv-filtering-gui.png)